HamburgChimps/q/README.md

 # The HamburgChimps Queue

-A rudimentary queue implementation in c.
-Not meant for actual use due to a myriad of reasons, at least not in its current form.
+A basic queue implementation in c.

 ## API